crsanjaysingh/to-do-app-laravel-9/README.md

    DB_USERNAME=your_database_user

    DB_PASSWORD=your_database_password

+   Run the database migrations to create tables: php artisan migrate or php artisan migrate --seed to seed data or php artisan migrate:fresh --seed for if tables exists

 ### 4. Build Assets You need to compile the front-end assets using the following command:
 npm run build